Fact Sheet: Ankle Joint Replacement (Ankle Prosthesis)

-Today ankle prosthesis are no longer fixed with bone cement: they are ingrowing prosthesis.
-The patients bone tissue will grow within 6 weeks after the implantation into the rough and bone friendly titanium surface of the endoprosthesis.
+Today ankle prostheses are no longer fixed with bone cement: they are ingrowing prostheses.
+The patients´ bone tissue will grow within 6 weeks after the implantation into the rough and bone friendly titanium surface of the endoprosthesis.
 These modern, ingrowing endoprosthesis can be fixated with only a minimal loss of natural bone tissue.

 Mobility of modern ankle prosthesis